-Dividends, interest and capital gains earned by the Fund with respect to securities issued by non-U.S. issuers may give rise to withholding, capital gains and other taxes imposed by non-U.S. countries.
-Tax conventions between certain countries and the U.S. may reduce or eliminate such taxes.
-If more than 50% of the total assets of the Fund at the close of a year consists of non-U.S. stocks or securities (generally, for this purpose, depositary receipts, no matter where traded, of non-U.S. companies are treated as "non-U.S."), generally the Fund may "pass through" to you certain non-U.S. income taxes (including withholding taxes) paid by the Fund.
+Dividends, interest and capital gains earned by the Fund with respect to securities issued by non-U.S. issuers may give rise to withholding, income and/or other taxes imposed by non-U.S. jurisdictions.
+Tax conventions between certain countries and the United States may reduce or eliminate such taxes.
+If more than 50% of the total assets of the Fund at the close of the taxable year consists of non-U.S. stocks or securities (generally, for this purpose, depositary receipts, no matter where traded, of non-U.S. issuers are treated as non-U.S. securities), generally the Fund may elect to "pass through" to you certain non-U.S. income taxes (including withholding taxes) paid by the Fund.
 This means that you would be considered to have received as an additional dividend your share of such non-U.S. taxes and you may be entitled to either a corresponding tax deduction in calculating your taxable income, or, subject to certain limitations, a credit in calculating your U.S. federal income tax.
 You may lose the ability to use foreign tax credits passed through by the Fund if your Fund shares are loaned out pursuant to a securities lending agreement.

-For purposes of foreign tax credits for U.S. shareholders of the Fund, foreign capital gains taxes may not produce associated foreign source income, limiting the availability of such credits for U.S. persons.
+For purposes of foreign tax credits for U.S. shareholders of the Fund, foreign capital gains taxes may not produce associated foreign source income, limiting the availability of such credits.